 Pollination

-Limes are Self fertile so do not need a pollinator.
+Limes are self fertile so they do not need a pollinator.

 Plant